 PALFINGER AG prepares the consolidated financial statements for the PALFINGER Group.
-The consolidated financial statements comprise the financial statements of PALFINGER AG and the financial statements of the entities controlled by PALFINGER AG as at December 31 of each year.
+The consolidated financial statements of the entities controlled by PALFINGER AG as at December 31 of each year.
 Control has been established if an entity has the right to direct an investee's relevant activities, if it generates variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.